0xNineteen/mini-bchain/readme.md

     - on new tx: send to `BlockProducer` to save in mempool
     - on new block: send to `ForkChoice` to update chain/head

+## validator initialization
+- `ValidatorsAccount`: keeps track of all the validators in the network

 ## logging/metrics
 - influxdb + grafana
 - solana-metrics